AWS Solution Architect Certification Training ...

 AWS also provides a Snowmobile where the size of the data stored is much more than what a Snowball can store.
 A Snowball is a rugged shipping container with a semi-trailer truck.
 While a single Snowball can store up to 80 TB of data, a single Snowmobile can store 100 PB of data, which is almost 1,250 times the capacity of a single Snowball.
 AWS recommends using a Snowball when the data to be transferred is less than 10 PB or else to use a Snowmobile.
 Apart from the default encryption Snowmobile takes a few additional steps like GPS tracking, 24/7 Video Surveillance, optional escort to make the data even more secure.

 This brings us to the end of this article on AWS Snowball And Snowmobile Tutorial.
-To learn more about AWS you can refer our Amazon AWS Tutorial blog.
+To learn more about AWS you can refer to our Amazon AWS Tutorial blog.
 We have also come up with a curriculum which covers exactly what you would need to crack the Solution Architect Exam!
-You can have a look at the course details for AWS Solution Architect training.
+You can have a look at the course details for AWS Solution Architect Course.

 Put all your queries in the comment section, so we can revert to you at the earliest.